 Then the soldiers of the governor took Jesus into the governor’s headquarters, and they gathered the whole battalion before him.Matthew 27:27 (ESV)

 He was mocked with a purple (most likely faded red), cloak and crown of thorns before being redressed and led out to His death.
 On his way to Golgotha, the soldiers forced a man, Simon of Cyrene, to help Jesus carry His cross (some versions indicate He carried it for him, either way, we know Simon of Cyrene helped Jesus).
-After being scourged and beaten, Jesus was likely very weak – not being able to carry His own cross was a further humiliation he had to bear.
+After being scourged and whipped, Jesus was likely very weak – not being able to carry His own cross was a further humiliation he had to bear.

 And when they had mocked him, they stripped him of the purple cloak and put his own clothes on him.
 And they led him out to crucify him.
 And they compelled a passerby, Simon of Cyrene, who was coming in from the country, the father of Alexander and Rufus, to carry his cross.
 And they brought him to the place called Golgotha (which means Place of a Skull).
 And they offered him wine mixed with myrrh, but he did not take it.Mark 15:20-23 (ESV)

 And as they led him away, they seized one Simon of Cyrene, who was coming in from the country, and laid on him the cross, to carry it behind Jesus.Luke 23:26 (ESV)

 So he delivered him over to them to be crucified.
 So they took Jesus, and he went out, bearing his own cross, to the place called The Place of a Skull, which in Aramaic is called Golgotha.John :16-17 (ESV)